 At the end of the course, you'll "graduate", and receive a Toastmasters International Speechcraft Course Completion Certificate.
 Most Clubs organise a special graduation night, other Clubs might take a different approach.
 But regardless, you have completed your Speechcraft Course!
 Congratulations!
 You will find that you have become a better speaker than you thought possible!

 You can then take up the option to join a Toastmasters club – either the one that ran your course, or another one more convenient for you.
-You will even be able to "credit" 3-4 of the speeches you completed on the Speechcraft course towards the first introductory speech manual you will be given to complete when you join the Toastmasters club.
+You will even be able to "credit" the Speechcraft content towards your first "Icebreaker" speech when you join the Toastmasters club.

 Speechcraft is a short course only, and it is not possible to learn everything in just a few weeks.
 To get the most benefit from the Toastmasters programme, it is likely to be in your best interests to join a Toastmasters Club, so that you can continue your learning by participating in the full Toastmasters Communication and Leadership programme.